d3giigii/d3giigii.github.io/index.md

 # Hi

-I'm Logan, or d3giigii ("Dee three g g") online.
-I like to program, play games, and do math at 2 A.M. on my whiteboard on the weekends.
+Hi.
+I'm Logan and I like to program, play games, and do math on my whiteboard on the weekends.
 Here you'll find public projecs that I have created or contributed to; most of it will be in C++, Java, Python, or BASH.

 # Projects